Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

-# 20200520 Implemented mapnik changes up to release 5.2.0
+# 20200607 Implemented mapnik changes up to release 5.2.0 - minor b
 Openstreetmap visual changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md Releasenotes for all latest style- and typ changes can be found in de style info-file within the style zip
 - Major improvements for routing and acces handling